 Thanks to its stability and real wood top layer it is very durable.
 It’s easy to maintain, clean and can withstand high footfall areas.

-Huge choice of woods and colours
+Engineered wood flooring comes in a huge choice of woods and colours

 There’s a huge choice of woods available for engineered wood flooring, as well as different colours and even antique looks.